 Chinese Language History

-Chinese has two main dialects; Mandarin and Cantonese.
-The Standard Cantonese variation of the Chinese language is primarily spoken in the Guangdong province in China.
-In addition, Standard Cantonese is also one of the official languages of Hong Kong and Macau.
-Standard Mandarin, on the other hand, is the official language for most of mainland China, Taiwan and Singapore.
+The two main dialects today are Mandarin Chinese and Cantonese Chinese.
+People in the Guangdong province in China primarily speak Cantonese.
+Standard Cantonese is also one of the official languages of Hong Kong and Macau.
+Elsewhere in China, Mandarin is used.
+It is also the official language of most of mainland China, Taiwan, and Singapore.